Who are you really?

 - What are we at our core?
 What is our essential reason for being?

 - Are we occupying a unique position in our market?

 - Do we need an internal and external communications strategy?

-- Is our brand voice right for our desired audience?
+- Does our brand voice speak to our desired audience?